-The Representative of Canada referred to the state of the stock currently far below historical levels as indicated by the Scientific Council.
-There were two $F{0,1}$ estimates: 10,500 t (Laurec/Shepherd) and 14,500 t (ADAPT) of which a conservative management strategy would indicate the lower option in spite of immediate losses for the Canadian industry.
-The Representative of the European Community also indicated his preference for this option.
+The representative of Canada referred to the state of the stock currently far below historical levels as indicated by the Scientific Council.
+There were two $F{0.1}$ estimates: 10 500 tons (Laurec/Shepherd)and 14 500 tons (ADAPT) of which a conservative management strategy would indicate the lower option in spite of immediate losses for the Canadian industry.
+The representative of the EEC also indicated his preference for this option.

-A proposal of 10,500 t was made by Canada.
+A proposal of 10 500 tons was made by Canada.